Working Toward Retirement Goals With IRAs

-- You can probably make an IRA contribution, even if you participate in an employer sponsored-retirement plan.
+- You can probably make an IRA contribution, even if you participate in a qualified employer-sponsored retirement plan (QRP).

 - The Roth IRA is an attractive retirement account if you meet the income thresholds.

 - You may benefit from the tax-deferred growth potential of a Traditional IRA as long as you have earned income and are under the age of 70 1/2.

 Why contribute to an IRA?

 An IRA allows you to save for your retirement and take advantage of tax benefits.
 As fewer companies offer pensions and Social Security makes up a smaller percentage of the average retiree’s income, individuals will have to rely more on their own savings for living in retirement.

 Even if you already participate in a 401(k) or another qualified employer-sponsored retirement plan (QRP), you should consider investing in an IRA.
 It can help supplement these savings and gain access to a potentially wider range of investment choices than typically offered in a QRP.